 - History and Philosophy of Sport

-The University of Minnesota Twin Cities is not only highly ranked nationally, but also globally!
-It nabbed 33rd in the world by Academic Ranking of World Universities, and US News & World Report listed it as 38th in the world.
-The Minnesota Golden Gophers are NCAA Division I competitors and have won numerous national championships in both football and basketball.
+The University of Minnesota Twin Cities is also ranked globally.
+The Minnesota Golden Gophers are NCAA Division I competitors.
+They have won numerous national championships in both football and basketball.

 University of Massachusetts at Amherst